cksystemsteaching/selfie/README.md

 Selfie reports that it generated 42906 RISC-U machine instructions as well as 13896 bytes of data that is needed to run the code.
 Moreover, selfie produces a *profile* of how many instructions of each type it generated.
 The `addi` instruction is with 36.11% the most common instruction while the `ecall` instruction is with 0.01% the least common.

 In order to explain all RISC-U machine instructions we use as running example the assembly code generated for the procedure `count` introduced in the language chapter.
-Here is the source code again, this time with a `main` procedure that invokes `count` to count from `0` to `10000`:
+Here is the source code again, this time with a `main` procedure that invokes `count` to count from `0` to `10000` and then return `10000`:

 ```
 int count(int n) {